 The 11th-century Durham Cathedral was featured in several scenes in the first and second Harry Potter films.
 In his first year, we see Harry bidding Hedwig goodbye as she flies off to deliver a message, which was shot in the cathedral’s cloisters.

-Ron Wesley spat slugs in the second film out in the cathedral’s courtyard; he also frequently gathered and whispered with Harry and Hermione in the same spot.
+Ron Wesley spat slugs in the second film out in the cathedral’s courtyard and frequently gathered and whispered with Harry and Hermione in the same spot.
 The cathedral’s Chapter House was home to Professor McGonagall’s class, where she taught the students the Basics of Transfiguration.

 Gloucester Cathedral